With these healthy homemade granola bars, you can easily switch up the mix-ins to make your own favorite flavors!

-- In a large bowl, stir together the oats, oat flour, flaxseed, salt, and cinnamon.
+- In a large bowl, stir together the oats, oat flour (or whole-wheat flour), flaxseed, salt, and cinnamon.

 - In a medium bowl, whisk together the melted butter, nut butter, applesauce, honey, and vanilla until well combined.
 Add the wet mixture to the bowl with the oat mixture and stir until well mixed.
 Stir in the dried fruit, nuts, chocolate, etc.

 - Scoop the mixture into the prepared pan and use your hand to press it down into an even layer.
 Bake for 25-35 minutes, until the edges begin to brown.
 Place the pan on a wire rack and cool completely.
 Refrigerate the bars in the pan for at least 30 minutes before cutting into bars.
 The bars will maintain their chewy texture best if stored in the refrigerator.
-I am sure these would also freeze well, although I haven’t tried it yet.
+The granola bars freeze well, too, wrapped airtight.